 - Adam Conway, Senior Director of Population Health Greater Baltimore Health Alliance, Greater Baltimore Medical Center

 - Sharon L. McClernan, Vice President for Population Health, LifeBridge Health

 - Adam Rosenberg, Esq., Executive Director Center for Hope, Vice President, Violence Intervention & Prevention, LifeBridge Health

 - Lucas Carlson, MD, MPH, Regional Medical Director, Care Transformation, Assistant Professor Department of Emergency Medicine, MedStar Baltimore City

 - Kurt N. Martin, FACHE, Senior Director of Operations – Geriatrics, MedStar Health

 - Phyllis E. Gray, Assistant Vice President, Care Transformation – Baltimore Region, MedStar Health

-This event is for members of Maryland Philanthropy Network only.
+This event is for Maryland Philanthropy Network members only.